tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 With Differentiated Services (Diffserv) it is possible to carry  multiple services over a single converged network.
-Packets requiring the same forwarding treatment are marked with a Class Selector (CS) at domain ingress nodes.
+Packets requiring the same forwarding treatment are marked with a CS at domain ingress nodes.
 Up to eight classes or Behavior Aggregates (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
 To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet MAY